ProAgent: Harnessing On-Demand Sensory Contexts for Proactive LLM Agent Systems in the Wild: System Design

-\textbf{Sensory Contexts.} \cmt{\workname~perceives multi-modal sensor data, including egocentric video, audio, motion, and location, to capture user-surrounding contexts.
-Non-vision modalities are converted into text-based cues, generating location, motion, and audio contexts.
-Specifically, \workname~uses GPS coordinates together with reverse geocoding to identify nearby points of interest such as bus stations and supermarkets, and obtain their proximity.
-They provide the location contexts.
-In addition, \workname~uses the smartphone’s IMU to determine the user’s motion state, classifying into static or moving, and to generate motion contexts. \workname~also captures audio to identify whether conversations occur~\cite{SileroVAD}, as such interactions are prone to necessitate proactive services, and transcribes the speech into dialogue as audio contexts.}
+\textbf{Sensory Contexts.} \workname~continuously perceives multi-modal sensor streams, including egocentric video, audio, motion, and location, to derive sensory contexts that capture both the surrounding environment and the user’s current state.
+Specifically, \workname~utilizes GPS coordinates together with reverse geocoding to identify nearby points of interest, such as bus stops and supermarkets, as well as their proximity, which form the location context.
+It further uses IMU signals to infer the user’s motion state, such as static or moving, as the motion context.
+In addition, \workname~utilizes audio to detect whether conversations occur~\cite{SileroVAD}, as such interactions often call for proactive services, and transcribes speech into dialogue as the audio context. \workname~also maintains a short-term history for temporal reasoning through a context window of length $L$, which stores recent records of sensory contexts and proactive responses with their timestamps (see \S~\ref{sec:Context-aware Proactive Reasoning}).

 \textbf{Persona Contexts}.
-Since individuals vary in their reliance on and need for proactive services, the optimal timing and content of assistance can differ even under the same sensory context. \cmt{To address this, \workname~considers the diversity in users’ backgrounds and abilities.
-In particular, \workname~allows users to input their personas in natural language.
-These persona contexts abstract the user’s profile and are expressed as textual descriptions of the user’s preferences and traits.}
+Since users may differ in their preferences and needs for proactive assistance, even under the same sensory contexts, the appropriate timing and content of assistance can vary substantially.
+Although prior work~\cite{li2025satori} personalizes proactive assistance by modeling users’ beliefs, desires, and intentions, it mainly focuses on immediate states in predefined scenarios.
+In contrast, \workname~incorporates persona contexts to capture longer-term, context-aware preferences in open-world daily life.
+In particular, \workname~allows users to provide personas in natural language, denoted as $\mathbf{P}_{\text{init}}$, such as ``\textit{I am price-sensitive},'' ``\textit{I prefer taking the metro or campus shuttle},'' and ``\textit{I care about diet and healthy eating}.''
+These persona contexts are represented as textual descriptions of user preferences and traits.
+In addition to user-provided personas, \workname~also supports context-aware persona extraction from subsequent user feedback, as described in \S~\ref{sec:Context-Aware Persona Updating}.